Things nerds commonly have, but I don’t

 .

-Do not omit code for brevity, keep untouched code same as before.
+Do not omit code for brevity, keep untouched code same as before, with no new comments and no change to existing code styling, syntax, indentation and comments.

 See also